1nk1/claude-flow-docker/FINAL_DEPLOYMENT_GUIDE.md

 - ✅ Repository on GitHub with your username
 - ✅ All GitHub Actions passing (green badges)
 - ✅ Release v1.0.0 created
-- ✅ No "YOUR_USERNAME" placeholders
+- ✅ No "1nk1" placeholders
 - ✅ All documentation accessible
 - ✅ MCP integration working
 - ✅ Tests passing locally and in CI